eu-digital-green-certificates/dgc-gateway/src/main/resources/publication/Readme.txt

     1. Intention
     2. Structure of archive
-    3. How to verify integrity of DCC
+    3. How to verify the integrity of DCC
-    4. How to verify integrity of this archive
+    4. How to verify the integrity of this archive

 1. Intention
     The content of this archive can be used to verify that a Digital Covid Certificate (DCC) was issued by an authorized